hellboxpy/hell/README.md

 curl https://www.hellbox.io/install.sh -sSf | sh
 ```

 This will download the pre-compiled binary for your computer's architecture and install it into `/usr/bin/local`.
+Mac OS and some linux distributions are currently supported (with Windows support to come).

 ## Commands